clojure/test.check/README.md

 _simple-check_ is a Clojure property-based testing tool inspired by QuickCheck.
-The core idea of _simple-check_ (and QuickCheck) is that instead of enumerating expected input and output for unit tests, you write properties about your function that should hold true all input.
+The core idea of _simple-check_ (and QuickCheck) is that instead of enumerating expected input and output for unit tests, you write properties about your function that should hold true for all inputs.
 For example, for all lists L, the count of L should equal the count of the reverse of L. Furthermore, reversing the list twice should equal the original list.

 To write _simple-check_ tests, you'll do two things: use and create generators that generate random input for your function, and test that your function behaves well under these input.
 When a property fails, by returning something false or nil, _simple-check_ will try and find 'smaller' input for which the test still fails.
 This feature is called shrinking.
 You can find [API documentation here](reiddraper.github.io/simple-check), and some example usage [below](https://github.com/reiddraper/simple-check#usage).

 ## Installation